wavefrontHQ/docs/pages/doc/logging_overview.md

       <strong>Required attributes</strong>
     </td>
     <td width="80%" markdown="span">
     Required are `timestamp` and `message`.
-Your log shipper includes these attributes.
+If your log shipper doesn't includes these attributes use the `customTimestampTags` and `customMessageTag` in the proxy configuration file to establish the mapping.
     </td>
   </tr>
   <tr>